-Ira Harbison's main campus was built in 1950.
-Since our opening the following major renovations or improvements have been addressed:
+John Otis' main campus was built in 1927.
+Since our opening the following major renovations or improvements have been addressed: 1987-Modernization consisting of new flooring, ceilings, lights, electrical, insulation, windows, painting, cabinetry, and an ADA elevator for the

-- 1987 Modernization consisted of new flooring, ceilings, lights, electrical, insulation, windows, painting, cabinetry, and an ADA elevator for the auditorium - 1993 Modernization consisted of new flooring, ceilings, lights, electrical, insulation, windows, painting, and cabinetry - 1997-Relocatables were added to support class size reduction - 1998-Relocatables were added to support class size reduction - Ongoing The school is highly maintained with new paint, plants, flowers, grass on an on going basis.
-Ira Harbison has 17 regular classrooms and 9 classrooms in relocatable buildings.
+1993-Modernization consisting of new flooring, ceilings, lights, electrical, insulation, windows, painting, and cabinetry auditorium

+- 1997-Relocatables were added to support class size reduction - 1998-Relocatables were added to support class size reduction - 1999-Relocatables were added to support class size reduction

+2006-Refurbished stage

+2006-New lighting for parking facility

+Ongoing-The school is highly maintained with new paint, plants, flowers, grass and new playground equipment.

+John A. Otis has 22 regular classrooms.
+16 are portable buildings.
+There are five computers in each of our classrooms kindergarten through third grade, and an average of 9 computers in each of our classrooms fourth through sixth grade.